OscarDS/pymemdyn/README.md

 pyMEMdyn is  a standalone python  package to setup  membrane molecular dynamics  calculations  using the  **GROMACS**  set  of programs.
-The package can be  used either in a desktop environment,  or in a cluster with popular queuing systems such as Torque or Slurm.
+The package can be  used either in a desktop environment,  or in a cluster with popular queuing systems such as Torque/PBS or Slurm.

 **py-MEMdyn** is hosted in a bitbucket repository at: